saevsky-alexander/MessageBoxSlim.Avalonia/README.md

 A smaller more focused Version of  [MessageBox.Avalonia](https://github.com/CreateLab/MessageBox.Avalonia)

+**NEW in 0.9.8**: User Message Box styling with a new example showcasing this new feature.
+Also moved another Utility class into the Root Namespace for easier access.

 My goal was to build a cross-platform message box that doesn't try to be super fancy and also to remove a lot of unneeded complexity.
 This fork tries to create a more platform to platform default experience instand of extra features.

 ![](README.assets/Capture.PNG)